+Before the procedure

-Before the procedure: Half the usual morning dose of insulin should be given.
+Half the usual morning dose of insulin should be given.
+Capillary blood glucose should be checked at least every two hours until the end of the procedure.

+After the procedure

-After the procedure: The usual evening dose of insulin should be given.
+Usual insulin treatment should be resumed.

-Insulin: Once daily regimens (Injections once a day, e.g. Insulatard®, Humulin I®)
+Once daily regimens

+Injections once a day (e.g. Insulatard®, Humulin I®)

-A 20% reduction of the usual dose of insulin should be given if taken in the morning.
-The usual dose should be given if the insulin is taken in the evening.
+If taken in the morning, half the usual dose of insulin should be given.
+If taken in the evening, the usual dose of insulin should be given.
+Capillary blood glucose should be checked at least every two hours until the end of the procedure.

 If there is any doubt or concern, the local diabetes specialist nurse or consultant should be contacted for advice.